tarunsachdeva/blog/_posts/2019-02-15-a-tale-of-two-cities.markdown

 I live around the corner from Quayside so that story is particularly alarming.
 I have no problem with Sidewalk as a concept, but it has created the problems it's facing.
 Amazon seems to as well, because the whole search was a ridiculous affair.

-Technology is a part of almost everything we do, and technology companies cannot operate under their own self made rules and visions.
-Whether it's through regulation, dialogue with the public, or other means - we need to rebuild the broken trust between tech companies and society.
-This will take years of intentional effort on the part of the entire industry.
+Technology is a part of our society's fabric.
+Technology companies cannot operate under their own self made rules and visions.
+Whether it's through regulation, agency over data, dialogue with the public, or other means - tech companies are responsible for rebuilding this broken trust.
+This will take years of intentional effort by the entire industry, and the biggest need to lead by example.